KineticLensman/KineticLensman.github.io/_posts/2020-04-18-looping-deep-dive.md

 ```
 `(block nil (tagbody ,tag (progn ,@keywords-and-forms) (go ,tag)))
 ```
 which implements `loop` using the `go` special form (Lisp's `goto` equivalent) within a `tagbody`.
 Since `JKL` doesn't have `go`, the Common Lisp approach is a non-starter.
-I'd also need to implement some of Common Lisp's idiosynrcatic loop syntax to do anything useful.
+I'd also need to implement some of Common Lisp's idiosyncratic loop syntax to do anything useful.

 ## Looping in Clojure